aionescu/dynasty/README.md

 (Can be installed via [ghcup](https://www.haskell.org/ghcup/))

+Before trying to run Dynasty programs, it is recommended to execute the `symlink-core.sh` script to create the `$HOME/.dynasty/core` directory.
+Otherwise, it is necessary to provide the `--core-dir` argument when invoking the compiler.

-To compile Dyansty programs, use the following command:
+To compile Dynasty programs, use the following command:

 ```sh
 cabal run . -- <target>